-Generating contracts with manual processes is slow.
+Generating contracts with manual processes are slow.
 Companies must generate the proper legal provisions to match the terms and conditions.
 This requires understanding what products are in the deal, how they act together, and the contract’s jurisdictional venue for liability purposes.
 Product bundling must be reviewed for any dependencies and/or pricing discounts.

 All of this takes time when it isn’t automated.
-Departments must coordinate with one another to make sure that each of their individual areas of responsibility are covered, while still creating a contract that makes sense for the quote submitted by the sales rep.
+Departments must coordinate with one another to make sure that each of their individual areas of responsibility is covered, while still creating a contract that makes sense for the quote submitted by the sales rep.

 DealHub’s DealRoom offers next-generation contract management capabilities that handle all of these problems.
 Teams can automatically add in the relevant boilerplate language, the pricing and configuration details, and more.